Mississippi News

 Oh, and did I mention that McCants’ homer came one inning after Bianco inserted him into the game for defensive purposes?
 It did.

-Keep in mind, Oklahoma had won three straight here at Omaha and none of those were really close.
+Keep in mind, Oklahoma had won three straight games here at Omaha and none of those were really close.
 The Sooners had won four straight to win the Big 12 Conference.
 They won three of four to win a regional at Florida.
-They won two of three to win a Super Regional at Virginia.
-That's 12 of their last 14 – all against top-shelf competition.
+They won two of three to win a Super Regional at West Virginia.
+That’s 12 of their last 14 – all against top-shelf competition.
 They were hot.

 So were the Rebels, but Oklahoma seemingly had a clear advantage in that the Sooners had their ace, strapping left-hander Jake Bennett, fresh and ready to go against Ole Miss, while the Rebels had to use their ace Dylan DeLucia to beat Arkansas Thursday night to get to the championship series.